mattetti/merb-book/README.markdown

 		$ gem install defunkt-github -s http://gems.github.com

- * Fork this project
+ * Fork the mattetti/merb-book project
- * Clone a copy of your repository to the local machine
+ * Clone a copy of the repository to the local machine

+		$ git clone git@github.com:YOUR_GITHUB_USERNAME/merb-book.git

  * Checkout the remote branch for the LANGUAGE that you're working on

 		$ gh pull mattetti LANGUAGE